Associate Professor Yishuai Niu

 • Educational Background: Strong foundational knowledge in mathematics and/or computer science

-• Research Interests: Keen interest in optimization theory and algorithms, practical applications such as machine learning, finance, data analysis, image processing, quantum information, and high-performance computing.
+• Research Interests: Keen interest in optimization theory and algorithms, machine learning and/or dynamical system/nonlinear filtering, differential or algebraic geometry; practical applications such as machine learning, finance, data analysis, biological data processing, weather forecast and data assimilation, image processing, quantum information, and high-performance computing.

 • Language Skills: Must demonstrate fluency in both spoken and written English.

-• Technical Skills: Proficiency in Matlab/Python programming is required.
+• Technical Skills: Proficiency in Matlab/Python programming and familiar with High-Performance Computing.

-• Additional Requirements: Postdoc candidates should be early-career researchers who have recently obtained or are about to obtain a PhD within the past five years, the age of the candidate must not beyond 35.
+• Postdoc candidates should be early-career researchers who have recently obtained or are about to obtain a PhD within the past five years, the age of the candidate must not beyond 35 for Chinese candidates.